-Gary E. Barnhart is the Founder of Barnhart, Tinsman & Associates, Ltd. He is a Canton Illinois native and graduated from Knox College, Galesburg, Illinois in 1969 with a Bachelor of Arts Degree in Economics and Business Administration.
+Gary E. Barnhart is the Founder of Barnhart, Tinsman & Parrish, Ltd. He is a Canton Illinois native and graduated from Knox College, Galesburg, Illinois in 1969 with a Bachelor of Arts Degree in Economics and Business Administration.
 While at Knox College, he played football for the Prairie Fire Squad; was a Knox College scholar; was the American Chicle Company scholar; served as the President of Beta Theta Pi Fraternity and was selected as a member of the Mortar Board.
 He received his Juris Doctorate Degree from Washington University School of Law, St. Louis, Missouri in 1973.
 While at Washington University, he served as a resident advisor to a high-rise dormitory and was a Washington University scholar.

 He received his license to practice law in the State of Illinois in October 1973 and has practiced continuously since then.
 He was also licensed to practice before the US District Court for the Central District of Illinois; before the U.S. Tax Court and before the United States Supreme Court.
 He was a principal in the firm of Claudon, Kost, Barnhart, Beal & Walters, Ltd. from 1973 until March of 2008 when he left that firm to start his own firm which became known as Barnhart Law Office, Ltd, the predecessor to Barnhart, Tinsman & Associates, Ltd. He retired from the practice of law on January 1, 2018.